kundajelab/atac_dnase_pipelines/bds/tf_chipseq/README.md

 * TMP_DIR 			: Temporary folder for intermediate files during bwa alignment
 * USE_BGZIP			: Index BED type files (for visualization in a genome browser).
 Make sure bgzip and tabix installed add their path to MODULE_*.

-* WALLTIME 			: default walltime for all jobs
+* WALLTIME 			: default walltime for all jobs (in seconds)
 * NTHREADS 			: default # of threads for all jobs
-* MEMORY			: default max. memory for all jobs
+* MEMORY			: default max. memory for all jobs (in bytes)

 * PRE_IDR 			: Set it true if you just want to compute QC score and stop before peak calling (default: false)
 * NUM_REP			: # of replicates you want to test (default:2)